poissonconsulting/newdata/README.md

 ## Introduction

 `newdata` is an R package to generate new data frames for passing to `predict` functions.
-In the new data the column or columns of interest vary across their range while the remaining columns are held constant at their reference value.
+In the new data the column(s) of interest vary across their range while the remaining columns are held constant at their reference value.

 For more information see `new_data()`.